Code-Institute-Submissions/calleonse-project/README.md

 * Nav bar -  was fixed and links to different sections.
 * Band Story - brief story how was the band was form because of their same passion love of music.
 * Music Player - Sound Cloud embed for the band latest music to play.
-* Vides - Youtube embed responsive video where they can play all the bands latest music video.
+* Videos - Youtube embed responsive video where they can play all the bands latest music video.
 * Photo Gallery - collections of the bands photo where when you hover the pictures uses transform scale.
 * Tour Dates - Easy access of the upcoming tours/concert dates and can secure to buy tickets on the spot.
 * Private gig/ Get in touch button - Use a Modal where the fans/clients can send a direct message to the band for special events.